 The studied posterior evidences of students’ scholarship packages issued by some colleges, and in certain circumstances initiated by external philanthropic support in European systemic-set-up, is observed to have a positive correlation to human resources development capacity and national growth paradigm, with the deduced data established to be beyond the median average.
 However, similar studies on the continent of Africa, precisely within the West Africa region, evidences depict a wide divergence in most cases between the scholarship awards and human-development index-measurement that correlate to national growth.

-This presents a question, what is wrong with most scholarship schemes developed around the West Africa community, which is, the zoned area of study for this article?
+This presents a question, what is wrong with most scholarship schemes developed around the West Africa community, which is, the zoned area of analytical focus of this article?
 The findings depict an opportunistic nature of some of these scholarships marketed to the students, as misleading packages presented to the targeted market, which result in poor preferences choices against the students and their quality human resources capacity development.
-And as Social scientists, if we premise that students of today are the agents of national development of tomorrow, then their choices of today in education and it repercussion for tomorrow, should be a paramount interest for investigation and policy designs.
+And as Social scientists, if we premise that students of today are the agents of national development of tomorrow, then their choices of today in education and its repercussion for tomorrow, should be a paramount interest for investigation and policy designs.

 It should be a desire as an economist to have a clarity of response to the question, “how should a particular scholarship issued by a college or a philanthropic agency for educational purposes be designed and marketed”?
 Because, there are several circumstances recorded, whereby, scholarship awards for students are marketed on opportunistic condition of easing financial burdens of the beneficiary in a context of exaggerated price structure of a programme study, which the central benefit is for the College solely, not necessarily the students as a citizen, taken into consideration their educational development welfare towards the country they hold an identity.
 And since, we have a situation whereby, most targeted students and supported guardians have no or less capacity to conduct critical analysis on such scholarship packages on an individual level for rational choices and decisions, then this article, with the intent of serving as a foundation towards future policy design and advocacy on scholarship related subjects, on how College scholarship should be administered and marketed, few questions will be designed below to guide choices cum decisions of potential beneficiaries to certain scholarship packages.